Last updated: March 2026

 This matters because many applicants underestimate the total.
 They remember the main certificate but forget the reverse side, handwritten amendment, or attached legalization page.
 If it is part of what you plan to submit, price it as part of the translation.

-There are situations where a provider charging more than $19.99 per page is not necessarily overpricing.
+There are situations where a provider charging more than 8¢ per word or $19.99 per page — whichever is lower is not necessarily overpricing.
 Long narrative court records, dense medical records, handwritten affidavits, and multi-column academic transcripts take more time to translate and format correctly.
 The key is not whether the quote is higher.
 The key is whether the company can explain exactly why.

 What you do not want is inflated pricing on routine one-page civil documents that follow a standard format.
 For those, transparency matters more than sales language.